ENHANCING INNOVATION AND AGILITY

 The client is a private equity owned, UK based software and IT services business with a strategy of growing both through acquisition and organically.
 It has a turnover of around £250m per year, an international client base and employs around 3,000 personnel.

-Initially we worked with key executive stakeholders to establish what needed to be done to use the development capability in India effectively and to obtain buy-in to a compelling rationale for introducing a standard way of developing software.
+Initially we worked with key executive stakeholders to assess what needed to be done to use the development capability in India effectively and to obtain buy-in to a compelling rationale for introducing a standard way of developing software.
 Subsequently we worked as a key member of a small client team that led the specification and introduction of standard software development practices.
 We:

 Secured buy in for the change and an outline plan to introduce new working practices